|

 To make sure your build environment works, try to rebuild the pi3hat spine from source:

-and check that it runs on the Raspberry Pi of your Upkie:
+You can then upload it by make upload and check that it runs on the Raspberry Pi of your Upkie:

 Once the spine is running, you can run any agent in a separate shell on the robot, for example the PID balancer from the examples directory: